dice-cyfronet/atmosphere/README.md

 - Ubuntu 14.04

 It may be possible to install Atmosphere on other operating systems.
-The above list only includes operating systems, which have **already** been used for Atmosphere deployment in production mode.
+The above list only includes operating systems which have **already** been used for Atmosphere deployment in production mode.
 What is more, some commands used in the installation manual are Debian-specific (e.g. `apt-get`).
 If your OS uses a different package management system, you will need to modify these commands appropriately (e.g. by calling `yum` if you are using CentOS).